syncfusion-content/wpf-docs/wpf/Calculate/Overview.md

 ---
 layout: post
-title: Overview
+title: Overview of calculate | Calculate | Essential wpf/Syncfusion
-description: overview and the features that are supported in calculate
+description: This section provides an overview and the features that are supported in calculate for Syncfusion Essential wpf
 platform: wpf
 control: Calculate
 documentation: ug